paulross/NotesOnCython/doc/source/std_dev.rst

 The conclusions that I draw from this are:

 * Numpy is around 30x faster than pure Python in this case.
-* Surprisingly Numpy was not the fastest, even naive Cython can get close to its performance.
+* Surprisingly Numpy was not the fastest, even naive Cython can get close to its performance [#]_.
 * Optimised Cython and pure 'C' beat Numpy by a significant margin (x2.7)
 * Optimised Cython performs as well as pure 'C' but the Cython code is rather opaque.